kubevirt/kubevirt.github.io/_posts/2019-04-17-Hyper-Converged-Operator.markdown

 ```

-[CNI](https://github.com/intel/multus-cni/blob/master/doc/quickstart.md): In short CNI-multus enables the pods with an additional network interface through which it can communicate with the pods.
+[CNI](https://github.com/intel/multus-cni/blob/master/doc/quickstart.md): Enables the pods with an additional network interface through which it can communicate with the pods.
 We can summarize this as for ex: if pod has three interface: eth0, net0 and net1. eth0 connects kubernetes cluster network to connect with kubernetes server/services (e.g. kubernetes api-server, kubelets and so on). net0 and net1 are network attachment and connect to other networks with other CNI networks (e.g. vlan/vxlan/ptp).

 ```yaml
 ---